ugbechike/mern-stack/README.md

 - [x] Navigate into mern-stack folder and run npm install
 - [x] Start server with npm start App will be running on PORT 3500

-### Screenshots
-Add iOS and Android Screenshot in English.
-Add iOS and Android Screenshot in Arabic.

-### Issues ref
-Reference related issue e.g #31 or #21

 ### NPM Packages Installed
 - [x] express
 - [x] nodemone